-Here are more of our favorite candidate reachout templates.
+Here are more of our favorite candidate outreach templates.

 Don’t forget to follow up!

-According to our own data, about two-thirds of our candidate replies come from follow-up emails.
+According to our data, about two-thirds of our candidate replies come from follow-up emails.

 Now that the sourcing team has engaged a pipeline of warm candidates, it’s time for the hiring team to interview and close these candidates.
 However, the sourcer’s job isn’t done yet — the whole TA team needs to participate in collecting data and iterating on your processes.

 Iterating quickly is the secret to great results.
 Iterating helps you identify and troubleshoot problems.
-It also leads to quick and consistent growth, as each incremental improvement you make to your processes stack and compound.
+It also leads to quick and consistent growth, as each incremental improvement you make to your processes stacks and compounds.

-The other reason why measuring your results in terms of data is so important is because it helps talent teams communicate your value to executives and non-recruiting leaders.
+The other reason why measuring your results in terms of data is so important is that it helps talent teams communicate your value to executives and non-recruiting leaders.